Page last updated: 01 July 2026

 FMA licences are generally open-ended, but conditions may set a time frame.

-What do I need to do to be ready for licensing?
+What do I need to do as a licence holder?

-Plan ahead: Noting the existing due diligence obligations at section 59B of the CCCFA, we expect that lenders will already have compliance frameworks and documentation in place.
-However, if you don't have written processes, it's good to start documenting those, and your compliance and governance approach now.
+Noting the existing due diligence obligations at section 59B of the CCCFA, we expect that lenders have compliance frameworks and documentation in place.
+If you don't have written processes, it's good to start documenting those, and your compliance and governance approach.
 Even a simple overview is a good start.

 What does licensing look like?

 Once you are licensed there will also be ongoing obligations set by legislation and through licence conditions.
-We're not planning to impose licence conditions immediately - we'll consult with you first on any proposed conditions.
+While we will not impose standard licence conditions immediately across all credit licences, we are proposing to impose conditions on licensed consumer credit providers.
+We plan to consult with licensees on these proposed conditions later in 2026 and will keep you updated as this work progresses.

-What kind of conditions are you likely to consider?
+What kind of conditions is the FMA likely to consider?

 What other obligations are there?

-You need to let us know if you change directors or senior managers (as you did with the Commerce Commission under the certification regime).
-In addition, under s412 of the Financial Markets Conduct Act, you will be required to report to the FMA if you have contravened, may have contravened or are likely to contravene a market services licensee obligation in a material respect, or if you have a material change of circumstances in relation to the licence.
+In addition to the above reporting obligations, under s412 of the Financial Markets Conduct Act, you must report to the FMA if you have contravened, may have contravened or are likely to contravene a market services licensee obligation in a material respect, or if you have a material change of circumstances in relation to the licence.

-How do I let you know about changes in directors or senior managers?
+How do I let the FMA know about changes in directors or senior managers?

-You'll be able to submit online via the MyFMA online services portal.
+You can submit a licence amendment application online via the MyFMA online services portal.
+You need a RealMe login.
 There is no fee for this.

 What if I'm not sure whether to report something or not?

-Once the FMA has taken over regulatory responsibility we encourage you to contact us if you are unsure about whether to report something or not.
-We aim to be practical, we know most providers want to do the right thing.
+We encourage you to contact us if you are unsure about whether to report something or not.
+We aim to be practical, and we know most providers want to do the right thing.
 We'll work with you to determine the best approach.

 What if I am a mobile trader?

-The service of being a mobile trader will not require a FMA market service licence.
+The service of being a mobile trader will not require an FMA market service licence.

-If you are currently certified by the Commission for the service of being a mobile trader at the transfer date, your certification for that service will cease and you will not be deemed to hold a FMA licence.
+If you were certified by the Commission for the service of being a mobile trader at the transfer date, your certification for that service has ceased and you are not deemed to hold an FMA licence.

-What is happening to covered bond/securitisation arrangements and non-financial business interim creditors?
+What happened to covered bond/securitisation arrangements and non-financial business interim creditors?

-Currently some lenders are exempt from certification by the Credit Contracts and Consumer Finance Regulations if they meet conditions relating to covered bond/securitisation arrangements or non-financial business interim creditors.
-The intention is for these exemptions to be replicated for the FMA consumer credit licence by regulations under the Financial Markets Conduct Act.
+Previously some lenders were exempt from certification by the Credit Contracts and Consumer Finance Regulations if they met conditions relating to covered bond/securitisation arrangements or non-financial business interim creditors.
+These exemptions have been replicated for the FMA consumer credit licence by regulations under the Financial Markets Conduct Act.
+See regulations 183B and 183C of the Financial Markets Conduct Regulations 2014 that took effect on 1 July.

 About Supervision